Atrial Fibrillation Ablation

 used for preventing stroke have their own risks.
 People on certain blood thinners

-need to have extra blood draws and monitoring.
-The main reason for ablation is to
+need to have extra blood draws and tracking.
+The main reason for ablation is to control

 Many people with AFib take medicines to help control their heart rate or heart rhythm.